Take me to: El Rompido Hotels

 The church was built in 1956 by the Consorcio Almadrabero.
 It was made with the leftover bricks from the Real de la Almadraba.
 Located in Plaza de las Sirenas.

-From the village there are some marvellous views across the 300m wide estuary over to the protected spit, which is made up of sand dunes and lined with magnificent beaches on either side.
-You can visit the spit by hiring a fishing boat for the short trip across the estuary from the village.
+From the village there are some marvellous views across the 300m wide estuary over to the protected spit, (flecha - arrow) which is made up of sand dunes and lined with magnificent beaches on either side.
+You can visit the spit catching the ferry or by hiring a fishing boat for the short trip across the estuary from the village.

 Ferry Tours (Flechamar)

 You may also catch one of the two 'Flechamar' ferries which run from the marina everyday from April to October.
 They offer three different services.

 Has a duration of 10-15 minutes and there is a nudist area on your right once you reach the beach.
 It operates from April-October.